zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 | Account holder (Paid) | Other member of same paid group | Invalid request type - must be raised by an Enterprise owner | Communication is direct from the target user who must be CC'd on ticket. |
 | Account holder (Free) | Non-member of group with intent to be added | Invalid request type - request must come from Enterprise owner |  |

+To summarize: If a user cannot make use of self-serve methods (lost their account recovery codes and has no SSH key registered) there are two potential ways to validate the request and recover the account: having the account holder open the request, or by having an enterprise owner create the request on their behalf.

 See the [Enterprise User section]({{< ref "gitlab-com_overview.md#enterprise-users" >}}) on how to identify if a user is an Enterprise User.

 ### Conditions when account is used to access Customers Portal